-In January 2018, the National Conference of Bar Examiners (NCBE) appointed a Testing Task Force charged with undertaking a three-year study to ensure that the bar examination continues to test the knowledge, skills, and abilities required for competent entry-level legal practice in the 21st century.
+In January 2018, the National Conference of Bar Examiners (NCBE) appointed a Testing Task Force charged with undertaking a three-year study to ensure that the bar examination continues to test the knowledge, skills, and abilities required for competent entry-level legal practice in a changing profession.
 The study is scheduled to be completed by the end of 2020.
-The Testing Task Force’s study will be:

-Comprehensive.
 The study will identify core competencies for newly licensed lawyers and explore when and how those competencies should be assessed.

-Future-focused.
 The study will help ensure that the assessment of core legal competencies keeps pace with a rapidly evolving legal profession.

-Collaborative.
 The Task Force will solicit input from state bar admitting authorities, legal educators, and legal professionals, recognizing a shared objective of ensuring the protection of the public and the readiness of new lawyers to join the profession.

-Empirical.
 The study will be supported by research and review conducted by independent professionals with relevant technical expertise.

-Transparent.
 The Task Force will welcome feedback and share updates on its website as the study progresses.